-Short Definition: The percentage change between the number of herds/flocks in which diseases and pests of animal health significance are detected in the current fiscal year and average of the previous 5 fiscal years.
+Short Definition: The percent change in the number of herds/flocks where diseases and pests of animal health significance are detected in the current fiscal year and an average of the previous five fiscal years.

-Purpose/Importance: This measure provides an indication of the extent to which the agency's surveillance efforts have identified diseases and pests (will increase the percent) and eradication efforts have been successful in eliminating diseases and pests (will decrease the percent).
-The diseases and pests include, but are not limited to cattle fever ticks, brucellosis, tuberculosis, pseudorabies, chronic wasting disease, trichomoniasis, equine infectious anemia, equine herpes myeloencephalitis, avian influenza, equine piroplasmosis, vesicular stomatitis virus, and any other diseases or pests of livestock / exotic livestock / fowl / exotic fowl health significance.
+Purpose/Importance: This measure provides an indication of the extent to which the Agency's surveillance efforts have identified diseases and pests (will increase the percent) and eradication efforts have been successful in eliminating diseases and pests (will decrease the percent).
+The diseases and pests include, but are not limited to cattle fever ticks, brucellosis, tuberculosis, pseudorabies, chronic wasting disease, trichomoniasis, equine infectious anemia, equine herpes myeloencephalopathy, avian influenza, equine piroplasmosis, vesicular stomatitis virus, and any other diseases or pests of livestock, exotic livestock, fowl, and exotic fowl.